BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Problem Definition and BERT4beam

 \subsection{Problem Definition}

-Consider a downlink Multi-User Multiple-Input Single-Output (MU-MISO) system, where a transmitter equipped with \(N_{\rm T}\) antennas serves \(K\) single-antenna users over a shared spectral band.
-Denote the set of users by \(\mathcal{K} \triangleq \{1, 2, \dots, K\}\), where each element represents the user index.
+We consider a downlink MU-MISO system, where a transmitter equipped with \(N_{\rm T}\) antennas serves \(K\) single-antenna users over a shared frequency band.
+Denote the set of users by \(\mathcal{K} \triangleq \{1, 2, \dots, K\}\), where each element represents a user index.

 Denote the symbol for the $k$-th user and the corresponding beamforming vector as $s_k$ and ${{{\bf{w}}_k}}\in{\mathbb{C}^{{N_{\rm{T}}}}}$, respectively.
 The received signal at the $k$-th user is given by